Integrated Pest Management (IPM)

 Although the PCO does not provide direct pest control services, when the use of pesticides is required, the office supports those that are least harmful to human health and the environment and regulates those Pest Management Businesses, Agricultural Growers and Applicators who apply pesticides within the Community.

-For assistance in selecting a pest management business, click here.
+For a listing of pest management business currently permitted by the PCO, click here.

 THE IPM PROCESS

 IPM is not a single pest control method but, rather, a series of pest management evaluations, decisions and controls.
 IPM is a philosophy that uses all possible control methods in a logical combination to minimize risk of pesticide exposure, safeguard the environment, and maximize effectiveness.
 An IPM program focuses first on environmental management to reduce pest populations by eradicating their harborage, food, and water sources.
 Pesticide use is minimized.
 When pesticides must be used, the least harmful chemical for the environment and the people living in it is chosen.
 Main components of an IPM program include:

 Not all insects, weeds, and other living organisms require control.
 Many organisms are innocuous, and some are even beneficial.
 IPM programs work to monitor for pests and identify them accurately, so that appropriate control decisions can be made in conjunction with action thresholds.